talorlik/ldap-2fa-on-k8s/application/PRD.md

-Below is a concrete way to wire this chart into your Terraform, including which values to change and how to get the ALB created by EKS Auto Mode via Ingress.

----
+# Application Requirements

 ## 1. What you want the chart to do

 Target state:

-* `openldap` StatefulSet with EBS backed PVC inside the cluster only.
+- `openldap` StatefulSet with EBS backed PVC inside the cluster only.
-* PhpLdapAdmin UI exposed via ALB.
+- PhpLdapAdmin UI exposed via ALB.
-* LTB-passwd UI exposed via ALB (self-service password).
+- LTB-passwd UI exposed via ALB (self-service password).
-* No external exposure of the LDAP ports themselves.
+- No external exposure of the LDAP ports themselves.

 The chart already supports:

-* Global LDAP config: `global.ldapDomain`, `adminPassword`, `configPassword`, ports. ([GitHub][1])
+- Global LDAP config: `global.ldapDomain`, `adminPassword`, `configPassword`, ports. ([GitHub][1])
-* Built in PhpLdapAdmin and LTB-passwd, each with an `ingress` block you can customize. ([GitHub][1])
+- Built in PhpLdapAdmin and LTB-passwd, each with an `ingress` block you can customize. ([GitHub][1])

 EKS Auto Mode already supports ALB if `elastic_load_balancing.enabled = true` in